 With the need to attract just the right customer, renting a house is a battle.
 But with the right property description and some copywriting knowledge, it could become a lot easier.
-To make your property speak for itself you’ll have to find the right words and phrases, guaranteed to attract the perfect buyer.
+To make your property speak for itself you’ll have to find the right words and phrases, guaranteed to reduce vacancy and attract the perfect buyer.

 Here are some useful tips on writing good rental property listings:

 Like a newspaper, your listing should use its headline to draw in a potential customer.
 The headline is your chance to leave a good first impression and draw the potential customer in to find out more.
 The problem is that there are so many headlines in the world fighting for that same attention.
 If you want your ad to be the one the customer clicks on, it has to be really attractive but still relevant.

 Creating an eye-catching title is an art form in itself.
 It does not rely solely on clever words but also includes capitalization, great punctuation and a certain amount of flair and boldness – all in around 20 words.
 Using humor is sometimes also acceptable, but only if appropriate.
 You should find a happy middle between bold and unconventional and professional – attracting attention is important but not at the cost of coming off as too quirky to work with.